In Hamptons and Martha's Vineyard, residents fear wealthy coronavirus refugees

 And soon they wondered if it was even a good idea.

 “Our children were going to feel more comfortable in Brooklyn,” she said.
 “We didn’t want to feel like we were just bailing out everyone in New York.
-Even if the hospitals are clearly overwhelmed here, the Vineyard Hospital would be terribly overwhelmed.
+Even if the hospitals were clearly overwhelmed here, the vineyard hospital would be terribly overwhelmed.
 We didn’t want to overload their resources.”

 They decided to stay put.
 But she aspires to the comfort and natural environment of their house in the vineyard.
 They plan to go up in June and stay for the summer.